 Since then, the airport has gradually expanded the solution and added new features to help streamline operations further and continue improving the passenger experience.
-Passenger-facing wait time monitors and CVGairport.com interfaces provide immediate wait-time status, easing natural travel anxieties associated with queue lines and setting realistic expectations.
+Passenger-facing wait time monitors and CVGairport.com interfaces provide immediate wait-time status, easing natural travel anxieties associated with crowding and setting realistic expectations.
 Additionally, CVG has gone so far as to establish service level agreement (SLA)-like standards for self-accountability, ensuring average wait times below 15 minutes are consistently delivered.

 For the second quarter ending June 2017, the average wait time for expedited screening registered at 11min28sec.
 This is rather significant given CVG’s surge in peak-day checkpoint throughput from 10,000 to over 15,000 during the same period.